| contact me if you wish to exchange banknotes |

 9. The security fibres in the banknote as a whole, fluorescent in colors, are only visible under UV-light.

 Note: If any reader can please tell me the first prefix of this note would be much appreciated.
 I have seen prefix AC, and one can only assume AA is the first prefix.
-Thanking you in advance.
+Thank you in advance.

-4 comments:
+6 comments:

-Nice notes.
+1. Nice notes.

 Might try to get it.